atseng1/data_wrangling_i/data_manipulation.md

     ## # … with 24 more rows, and 2 more variables: pups_dead_birth <dbl>,
     ## #   pups_survive <dbl>

-## Mutate
+## Mutating

-# Sometimes you need to select columns; sometimes you need to change them or create new ones.
+Sometimes you need to select columns; sometimes you need to change them or create new ones.
 You can do this using mutate:

 ``` r
 mutate(